 Setting the benchmark for Australian beef eating quality

-The results are revealed in a new report, 2017 Australian Beef Eating Quality Insights (ABEQI) produced by Meat & Livestock Australia (MLA).
-The report aims to help beef producers optimise the eating quality of cattle by demonstrating the impact production factors have on the MSA average.
+The results are revealed in the 2019 Australian Beef Eating Quality Insights (ABEQI) produced by Meat & Livestock Australia (MLA).
+The report aims to help beef producers optimise the eating quality of cattle by demonstrating the impact production factors have on carcase performance.

 The MSA Index is a single number between 30 and 80, and is the standard national measure of the predicted eating quality potential of a whole carcase.

 The report analysed carcase grading data of 6.2 million MSA-compliant cattle processed in the 2017-18 and 2018-19 financial years, and examined compliance and eating quality performance by production factors including feed type, Hormonal Growth Promotants (HGPs) and gender.

 MSA Program Manager Sarah Strachan said the report highlighted the traits of carcases in the top 1% of cattle to the bottom 1% of the MSA Index scale by the various production factors and by state to help producers benchmark themselves and identify opportunities for improvement.

 “The report shows the top 1% of producers nationally have an average Index of 67.01 and those in the top 25% are averaging an Index of 60.68.
 Cattle in the bottom 10% had an average Index of 51.90 and those in the bottom 1% averaged an MSA Index of 46.36.
 The report also outlines the carcase attributes that are influencing these quality bands,” she said.